Background

 To be eligible to enter a second basketball team a school must:

-2. Enter teams that play separate schedules throughout the year.
+1. Have teams that play separate schedules throughout the year.
+These separate teams are not to be created purely for L.E.S.T.

-3. Submit team rosters with two distinct lists of players (switching or floating players back and forth between the two teams does not meet the intention of the third criteria).
+3. Submit team rosters with two distinct lists of players (switching or floating players back and forth between the two teams does not meet the intention of this third criteria).

-If any of the above criterion are not met, schools may still be permitted to participate in exhibition games (not advancing in brackets) to fill out tournament brackets.
+If any of the above criteria are not met, schools may still be permitted to participate in exhibition games (not advancing in brackets) to fill out tournament brackets.

 A determining factor in bracket placement for schools entering multiple teams is based on enrollment in the 5th – 8th grades of the entering school.
-A breakdown of the criteria for divisions is further described in the basketball section this website.
+A breakdown of the criteria for divisions is further described in the basketball section of this tournament manual.